korlibs/korge/README.md

 KorGE and all the other korlibs in a single monorepo.

-To use this version in other projects, you have to publish it locally to mavenLocal, and then use `999.0.0.999` as version:
+To use this version in other projects, you can publish it locally to mavenLocal, and then use latest snapshot version like `6.1.0-SNAPSHOT` as version:

 ```shell script
 ./gradlew publishToMavenLocal